SEND and Inclusion: Our beliefs and vision

 How we are structured…

-All of our students with SEN are supported across the school through high quality teaching brought about by teachers planning for the individual students’ needs using their SEN profile.
+All of our students with SEND are supported across the school through high quality teaching brought about by teachers planning for the individual students’ needs using their SEND profile.

 In some classes a Teaching Assistant may be deployed to support specific needs so that all learners within the classroom are enabled to make good progress in their learning.